MEET THE ACI CO-DIRECTORS

 ACI’s co-director model aims to share and redistribute power equitably among team members that belong to the communities our programming targets and champions a board and staff that are the same.
 Our team members have the same voting responsibility in this lateral leadership structure, and we do not prioritize our co-directors based on their positions.
 The inflection point catalyzed by our shared leadership model is also reflected in our programming and strategic vision.

-Present co-directors are listed below, and we want to thank our former co-directors who we continue to learn alongside, including: Deidra Montgomery (2021-2023), Zakiyyah Sutton (2021-2023), Alyssa Liles-Amponsah (2021-2023), Karthik Subramanian (2021-2023), Meena Malik (2021-2023), Joseph Quisol (2021-2023).
+Present co-directors are listed below, and we want to thank our former co-directors who we continue to learn alongside, including: Marian Taylor Brown (2014-2024), Dawn Meredith Simmons (2021-2024), Joseph Quisol (2021-2023), Deidra Montgomery (2021-2023), Zakiyyah Sutton (2021-2023), Alyssa Liles-Amponsah (2021-2023), Karthik Subramanian (2021-2023), Meena Malik (2021-2023).

 CO-DIRECTOR | EMPLOYEE